 - National Institutes of Health - K awards

 - Mentors to fellows, residents, and medical and graduate students interested in pursuing their careers in research

 - Director of the Clinical Translational Science Training (T32) Award on multidisciplinary patient-oriented research

 - Involvement in the Columbia Summer Research Institute

 Training faculty includes physicians with subspecialties in cardiology and internal medicine, and psychologists with specialties in clinical, social, personality psychology, as well as sociology.
-Training is for full time and for 1-2 year periods depending on the interests and success of the fellow.
+Training is full time and for one and two year periods depending on the interests and success of the fellow.
 The first year typically emphasizes the teaching of basic techniques in patient-oriented research and the development of a specific research question for the trainee.
 The second year is then focused on the conduct of a study to answer this question, and to provide sufficient pilot data for the preparation of an application for independent funding, thereby supporting the career growth of the trainee.
 The training program is directed primarily at fellows with some prior experience in patient-oriented research, but can also be adapted to accommodate the needs of individuals with other previous research experience.

 CBCH has a long history of training in cardiovascular behavioral medicine research and has a large portfolio of NIH and private sector research funding that supports the training program.
 We are also closely involved with the institute-wide pre and postdoctoral training offered by the Institute on Clinical and Translational Research, as well as the NIH-funded cardiology and general medicine fellowship programs.